Nike's app powers Foot Locker's new NYC store

 But that's not it.
 There's also Nike's Unlock Box, a vending machine that lets you scan a QR code attached to your Nike+ profile and get free swag every few weeks.
 When I went to the new Washington Heights Foot Locker, a two-level, 10,000-square-feet space, the Unlock Box had Air Jordan pins and Nike sunglasses and USB power packs -- though what's in the vending machine will change from time to time.
 It's the same concept Nike's shown off at a few of its other stores, intended to drive people back regularly into its store, of course.

-Perhaps the biggest highlight of the first Nike-powered Foot Locker, however, is the ShoeCase (pictured in the lead image).
+Perhaps the biggest highlight of the first Nike-powered Foot Locker, however, is the ShoeCase (pictured in the lede image).
 Like the Unlock Box, you'll have to scan your NikePlus code to use it, but this one will enter you into a real-life, real-time raffle that can give you the chance to buy limited-edition sneakers.
 For those of you who are into kicks, it's basically the physical version of Nike's The Draw, and what Nike sells through it will refresh regularly.
 So one day it might be a pair of Air Max, another day Air Jordans will be displayed on Nike's ShoeCase.
 Once you scan your NikePlus pass, the machine rotates the shoe and in few seconds prints out a ticket to let you know if you won and can buy the sneaker.

 Both Nike and Foot Locker told Engadget this collaboration has been in the works for about two years, adding that right now it's about testing and learning.
 Both companies aren't closing the door to doing this at more stores across the US, although that will depend on consumer demand for these particular type of experiences.
 So far though, based on what Nike has been doing at its stores, the sportswear giant is confident that these app-meet-retail efforts will be appealing to people.
 Not only because it makes it easier for them to shop at physical locations, but because it's also using data to know what local customers want to come in and shop for.